JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7921 days**.

-And here is a just a random fact -  **In 1876, the first microphone was invented by Emile Berliner.**.
+And here is a just a random fact -  **Turkeys can have heart attacks.
+When the Air Force was conducting test runs and breaking the sound barrier, fields of turkeys dropped dead because of heart attacks**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)